 Stimulating the Free Flow of Blood and Qi:

 Blood in Chinese medicine is similar to the western medical concept, as it circulates nutrients and healing agents in the body.
 Where Qi goes, Blood follows.
 If a person’s Blood and Qi are flowing freely, he/she will be pain free; good blood circulation to the lower back will speed healing.
 Natural herbs such as Red Sage, acupuncture, massage, and essential oils such as cinnamon and rosemary all improve Blood and Qi circulation.
-Look to our Great Mender formula.

 Reduce Inflammation and Clear Heat Inflammation is a natural part of the healing process; however, excessive swelling can cause additional tissue damage in cases of trauma and strain.
 Cold therapy is often applied immediately after an injury to stop the inflammation, as cold is quite restricting.
 This restricting quality of cold therapies will cause increased Blood and Qi stagnation if it is used after the initial 24 hours of an injury.
 Although cold therapies applied to the lower back, even in deficient conditions, will provide temporary pain relief, it essentially aggravates the condition and delays lower back pain relief.
-Look to our Great Mender formula.

 Acupuncture for Lower Back Pain

 Backaches are a common pathology among people everywhere.
 Tthanks to the westward expansion of Traditional Chinese medicine, people are coming to appreciate the age old medical wisdom of the Orient.
 This is especially true with regard to the alleviation of back pain.